Giuseppe Benedetto Cottolengo

 Giuseppe Benedetto Cottolengo or Joseph Benedict Cottolengo (3 May 1786 - 30 April 1842) was the founder of the Little House of Divine Providence and is a saint of the Roman Catholic Church.

 Early life

-Joseph Benedict Cottolengo was born on 3 May 1786, into a middle-class family, in Bra, then part of the Kingdom of Sardinia.
-The eldest of twelve children (six of whom died in infancy), on 2 October 1802 he became a Franciscan tertiary.
+Cottolengo was born on 3 May 1786, into a middle-class family, in Bra, then part of the Kingdom of Sardinia.
+The eldest of twelve children (six of whom died in infancy), on 2 October 1802, he became a Franciscan tertiary.
 In 1805, he entered the seminary at Asti.
-Two years later it was closed, and he was forced to continue his studies at home.
+Two years later, it was closed, and he was forced to continue his studies at home.
 Cottolengo was ordained a priest on 8 June 1811.

 Assigned as a curate to Corneliano D'Alba, he completed his doctorate in theology in Turin, and in 1818 was accepted as a canon of the Basilica of Corpus Domini in Turin.
 Cottolengo donated all his gifts, donations, fees for preaching, and Mass stipends to the poor.